asishrs/smartthings-ringalarmv2/README.md

 **Note:** This approach is tested using [SmartThings Classic App](https://support.smartthings.com/hc/en-us/articles/205380554-Things-in-the-SmartThings-Classic-app).
 If you are on in new SmartThings app, let me know if this approach requires any changes.
 PRs are welcome!

+:warning: [April 5 2020] Due to the recent changes in the Ring 2FA changes, this application was updated to support the 2FA use cases.
+Unfortunately, this means the support for the accounts without 2FA is no more actively supported.
+Please update your Ring Account with 2FA support to use this.

 ------

 <u>**SmartThings - Ring Alarm v2**</u>